Niel-ICP/Niel-ICP/README.md

 The applications I build are mostly centered around DeFi and GameFi.
 I will happily collaborate on any DeFi project for any EVM or ICP 💻

-Contact me through discord @niel#5196 📫
+Contact me through discord - @niel#5196 - or telegram - @solidity_niel - 📫